 The Natural Remedy for ADD

 Research shows "green" time can lead to an increased ability to focus.
-Frances E. Kuo, Ph.D., on the benefits of the great outdoors for children with ADD.
+Frances E. Kuo, Ph.D., on the benefits of the great outdoors for people with ADD.

 Discipline Made Easy!